-Contemporary Economics or Introduction to Microeconomics (ECON 100 or 111)
+Contemporary Economics or Introduction to Microeconomics (ECON 100 or 111) History:

-History: American History (HIST 117, 118)
+American History (HIST 117, 118) Philosophy:

-Philosophy:

-Ethics (PHIL 112) Logic (PHIL 121) Persuading and Arguing (PHIL 20) Political Science/Policy Studies:
+Moral Problems (PHIL 102) Logic (PHIL 103) Political Science/Policy Studies:

-American Government (POSC 120) Constitutional Law I, II (POSC 220, 221) Philosophy of Law (LAWP 255) The Judiciary (LAWP 248) The Legislative Process (POSC 246) English:
+American Government (POSC 120) Constitutional Law I, II (POSC 220, 221) Philosophy of Law (LAWP 255) The Judiciary (LAWP 248)

+The Legislative Process (POSC 246)

+English:

 Students should take several writing intensive courses to refine their writing, research, and argument-formation skills.
-Possibilities include: Writing: Special Topics (ENGL 212) Critical Approaches (ENGL 220) Any of the literature courses offered by the department.
+Possibilities include: - 220: Introduction to Literary Studies - Any of the literature courses offered by the department.
 The Joint Baccalaureate and Law Degree Program is a six-year program consisting of three years at Dickinson College followed by three years at the Pennsylvania State University Dickinson School of Law program.
-To qualify for this program, Dickinson students need to complete all requirements for the bachelor's degree (except one year of elective courses) within three years, attain a 3.5 cumulative grade average (the top 10-15% o the class), and achieve a score on the Law School Admissions Test (LSAT) within the top 30% o the national test-takers.
+To qualify, Dickinson students need to complete all requirements for the bachelor's degree (except one year of elective courses) within three years, attain a cumulative grade average that is greater than or equal to Dickinson Law's most recently reported median (currently a 3.34), and achieve a score on the Law School Admissions Test (LSAT) that is greater than or equal to Dickinson Law's most recently reported median (currently a 159).
 Students accepted into the program enroll in the Penn State Dickinson School of Law in lieu of their final year at Dickinson College.
 After one year of successful study at the law school, students will earn the baccalaureate degree from Dickinson College.
 After two additional years of study at the law school, the students will complete the law program and earn their JD degree.
-Students interested in the joint-degree program should consult the college's pre-law advisor and should be prepared to apply to the Dickinson School of Law no later than February 1 of the junior year.
-Psychology Curriculum MAJOR Eleven courses:
+Students interested in the 3-3 program should contact the Center for Advising, Internships & Lifelong Career Development.
+Psychology MAJOR Eleven courses: